Batman action figures: The New Batman Adventures

 As Hasbro bought out Kenner, a new line of action figures were produced by Hasbro based on the new animated series, The New Batman Adventures.
 This line featured new sculpts based on the updated animated series from the WB network.
 The first Creeper and Mad Hatter figures were included in this line.

 After the first line of figures was released, The New Batman Adventures line took on the subtitle Mission Masters.
 This line featured the new Riddler and Mr. Freeze sculpts.
 The second Mission Masters line featured repaints of old Batman: T.A.S. figures, including The Joker.

 To move away from The New Batman Adventures line, Kenner/Hasbro released the third and fourth Mission Masters lines under the basic Batman title.
 Included were figures from Batman: The Animated Series, The New Batman Adventures, Kenner's Superman Adventures line, and some Batman Beyond (see below) figures.
 Also included was a new comic style Bruce Wayne/Batman figure, rumble ready Riddler and an animated style insect body Mr.Freeze.

 Later, Hasbro released several Batman: T.A.S., The Adventures of Batman and Robin, and The New Batman Adventures repaints in the Spectrum of the Bat action figure line.

 Batman Beyond

-Hasbro released a new line of figures based on the new WB Batman cartoon Batman Beyond.
-This line, like all Batman lines in the past, featured many versions of Batman, but only a few versions of the cartoon's villains and no supporting characters.
+Hasbro released a new line of figures based on Batman Beyond.
+This line, like all Batman lines in the past, featured many versions of Batman, but only a few versions of the series's villains and no supporting characters.

 Later, Hasbro released Batman Beyond: Bat-Links.
-Unlike Hasbro's earlier Batman Beyond toy line, this line was not based on the popular cartoon series, but had an Elseworlds computer theme.
+Unlike Hasbro's earlier Batman Beyond toy line, this line was not based on the series, but had an Elseworlds computer theme.

-A Batman Beyond: Return of the Joker movie tie-in line of figures were produced which included several The New Batman Adventures figures as well as Batman Beyond Figures.
+A Batman Beyond: Return of the Joker tie-in line of figures were produced which included several The New Batman Adventures figures as well as Batman Beyond Figures.